Report on Top Ways To Treat & Get Rid of Ringworm

 #3 Ringworm Shampoos

 Shampoos designed to treat ringworm infections contain selenium sulphide or ketocanozole (Nizoral), which is very helpful in preventing the transmission of the disease to others.
 They are particularly helpful in reducing the time is takes to recover from painful scalp swelling called kerion.
-However, shampoos don’t cure the infection and work only for scalp ringworm.
+However, shampoos don’t cure the infection and work only for ringworm of the scalp.
 Hair may fall out from the affected areas but they eventually grow back.
 On a related note, getting short haircuts doesn’t affect the recovery rate.

 Home Remedies for Treating Ringworm